 Students must be certified/recertified in the American Heart Association (AHA) Basic Life Support Course C for Healthcare Provider (BCLS) prior to the first day of the clinical class in each semester.
 A course will be offered for students during Orientation and upon exiting the program.
 There is a fee associated with each BCLS course.
 We strongly recommend students take the course at the time they enter the program to remain current throughout their academic attendance.
 Certification must stay current throughout any given semester.
 No student will be allowed in the clinical setting until fulfillment of this requirement is documented.

-Prior to attending clinical, all students must provide documentation of a current TB test (Option 1: QuantiFeron Gold, IGRA or T-Spot blood test; Option 2: Two rounds of TB skin testing within3 weeks of each other).
+Prior to attending clinical, all students must provide documentation of a current TB test (Option 1: QuantiFeron Gold, IGRA or T-Spot blood test; Option 2: Two rounds of TB skin testing within three weeks of each other).
 Students with a positive TB test must provide documentation of positive TB screen along with a chest x-ray report.
-In addition, students must provide documentation indicating they have received the following immunizations: Hepatitis B (3 part series), MMR (2 part series), Tdap and Varicella (2 part series).
+In addition, students must provide documentation indicating they have received the following immunizations: Hepatitis B (3 dose series), MMR (2 dose series), Tdap and Varicella (2 dose series).
 A titer confirming immunity may be substituted for proof of immunization for Hep B, MMR, and Varicella.
 No student will be allowed in the clinical setting until fulfillment of this requirement is documented.
 The full Hep B series of three immunizations must be completed prior to orientation.
 Students applying to any nursing school should begin the Hep B series at least 6-9 months prior to anticipated start date as the full course requires 6 months to complete.
 Annual flu immunization is required each year.
+The COVID-19 vaccine; although this is not a Baylor University requirement; this is an external site requirement.
+Per our affiliation agreements with these external agencies, students attending clinical or capstone rotation must abide by the current policies and procedures of each site.
+Whether a site will allow a COVID-19 vaccine exemption is a site determination.
+Therefore, receiving a COVID-19 vaccine and showing proof of such will not affect your Baylor University student status; it may affect whether you can be present on-site for an internship/clinical agency.
+Students who do not have a verification of vaccination or an approved exemption from the agencies that allows exemptions or Baylor University will not be permitted to participate in clinical work at the agency.This may affect the progression and satisfaction of the student's academic requirements.
 Deadlines vary by season.
 Students are required to be in compliance by established deadlines to attend clinical practicum.

 Personal Health Coverage